 Based on this, you’ll better understand how each type of prospect navigates through their unique buyer’s journey.
 You may find that buyer personas spend different amounts of time at each stage of the sales funnel or may take different actions connected to your client’s brand.

-This tailor-made customer journey mapping approach takes a bit more planning but will help you and your client to personalize the marketing and customer experience to gain new business.
+This tailor-made customer journey mapping approach takes a bit more planning .
+However, it'll help you and your client to personalize marketing and understand the customer's perspective.

 3. What Are Prospects’ Expectations When Engaging With Your Brand?